RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 Compare the G gene of sequence 3 to the master reference.
 Hint: you'll need to press 'update' each time you change any settings!

-3. What is the effect of the G->A substitution in position 4?
+3. What is the effect of the A->T substitution in position 4?
 4. Does sequence 10 also have this substitution?
-5. Now compare the sequences to the Asian reference instead.
+5. Now compare the sequences to the Africa-2 reference instead.
 What happens to this substitution?
 What do you think this means?

-6. Which minor clades are most closely related to Asian SEA4?

 ## Task 2

 In RABV-GLUE, click Sequence Data -> NCBI Sequences by Clade

-Select 'Asian' from the list at the top.
+Select 'Africa-2' from the list at the top.

-Using the 'Filters' tab, try to answer the following questions about the Asian clade sequences:
+Using the 'Filters' tab, try to answer the following questions about the Africa-2 clade sequences:

 1. How many sequences are there in total?
 2. How many sequences have at least 90% coverage of the whole genome?
 What percentage is this of all the sequences?
 3. How many sequences are from dogs (Canis familiaris)?
 What percentage is this of all the sequences?
-4. How many sequences are from the Philippines?
+4. How many sequences are from the Nigeria?
-5. Combine all these filters to find all the whole genome dog sequences from the Philippines.
+5. Combine all these filters to find all the whole genome dog sequences from the Nigeria.

 This is how we can find all relevant sequences to our study!
 If we wanted to download these, we could click Download -> Download sequences and Download -> Download metadata (we don't need to do this now).

-6. What is the title of the study sequence AB563791 is part of?
+6. What is the title of the study sequence KC196743 is part of?

 This is how GLUE also lets us find papers relevant to our dataset!

 # Using MADDOG

+Locate the MADDOG folder within the SSD/storage device provided.

-Go to climb and access the terminal.
+Access the terminal.

 Navigate inside the MADDOG directory using the terminal.

-Enter the MADDOG conda environment using `conda activate ~/shared-team/conda/2497997c.workshopkb/MADDOG`
+Enter the MADDOG conda environment using `conda activate MADDOG`

 Make a new folder **in the MADDOG directory**, and name this with your first name.
 Note: There can be no spaces or special characters in this name!
 Hyphens and underscores are allowed

-Copy the `MADDOG.fasta` and `MADDOG.csv` files from `~/shared-team/Phylogenetic_data/` into this folder.
+Copy the `nig-af2-seqs.fasta` and `MADDOG.csv` files from `day4/Phylogenetics/Data` into this folder.

 ## Assignment